xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-29-starfest-afterparty-at-spit.md

   </a>
 </div>

-The picture of dorian gray fucked insane comeback. sassy vocals tbh
+After releasing their demo and playing their 'last show' earlier that month, Eora screamo band The Picture of Dorian Gray made a return to the stage for one final (?) show, filling in for Fear of Horses. fucked insane comeback. sassy vocals tbh
 <br><br>
 sassy voxals tbh. love em. evem better live